Upgrading to the commercial version

 If the Cluster Optimizer is deployed using

-, execute the following command:kubectl apply -f ~/setup/cluster-optimizer/yaml/optimizer.yaml
+kubectl, execute the following command:kubectl apply -f ~/setup/cluster-optimizer/yaml/optimizer.yaml -

 If the cCluster Optimizer is deployed using